-- A. Business license required.
+- a.
+Business license required.
 Home offices and home occupations require a Tulalip Tribes business license.
 A business license shall not be issued to a home occupation until a home occupation permit is first obtained.
 [Res.
 2015-150 Exh.
-A]. - B. placeholder - C. Home occupation permits and licenses are nontransferable.
+A]. - b.
+Home occupation permits and licenses are nontransferable.
 [Res.
 2015-150 Exh.
 A; Ord.
-80 § 27.2, 1-9-1995]. - D. It shall be unlawful for any person to undertake any home occupation without first obtaining a Type III home occupation permit.
+80 § 27.2, 1-9-1995]. - c.
+It shall be unlawful for any person to undertake any home occupation without first obtaining a Type III home occupation permit.
 [Res.
 2015-150 Exh.
+A].

-A]. - E. Home occupations are subject to annual inspections by the Tulalip Tribes. - F. Home occupations shall comply with all applicable Tulalip Tribes building and fire codes, policies and regulations.
+- d.
+Home occupations are subject to annual inspections by the Tulalip Tribes. - e.
+Home occupations shall comply with all applicable Tulalip Tribes building and fire codes, policies and regulations.